 Breastfeeding will delay the return of normal menstrual periods (called lactation amenorrhea).
 This helps keep extra iron in your body.

 Although the risk of pregnancy is less while you are breastfeeding, you can get pregnant.
 Breastfeeding should not be used as the only method of contraception.

 You are less likely to get pregnant while breastfeeding if:

-- You are breastfeeding only, and your baby does not take any formula.
+- You are breastfeeding only, and your baby is not receiving any formula.

-- You have not yet had a menstrual period after having your baby.
+- You have not yet had a menstrual period.

-Breastfeeding delays the return of normal menstrual periods.
-Your ovaries will make an egg before you have your period so you can get pregnant before your periods begin again.
+Remember that your ovaries will make an egg before you have your period, so you can get pregnant before your periods begin again.

 Eglash A, Montgomery A, Wood J. Breastfeeding Disease-a-Month.
 2008;54.